 To get to the Belén Metroplús station take the Line A metro to the Industriales station and connect to Line 1 or Line 2 of the Metroplús heading towards Universidad de Medellín.

-Also, you could travel via taxi or Uber to the restaurant from your location in the metro area.
+Also, you could travel via taxi to the restaurant from your location in the metro area.
 Just provide the taxi driver the address below.